 How do you consult with parents about changes to your RSE policy?
 What about a parent’s request to withdraw pupils from subjects on religious grounds?
 We have up-to-the-minute advice on handling these sensitive situations.

-Requirements for RSE are changing from September 2020.
-If you're updating your curriculum or policy, you need to start the consultation process now.
-Use our templates and resources to help you consult with parents, pupils and staff.
+If you're updating your curriculum or policy, use our templates and resources to help you consult with parents, pupils and staff.

 How do we handle parents' requests to withdraw pupils from curriculum subjects on religious grounds?
 This article relays advice from the DfE, one of our associate education experts and other sources on requests to withdraw pupils from subjects and accommodating pupils’ needs.

 Find out how to include pupils from all religious backgrounds, whichever holidays or festivals you're celebrating.
 Our tips will help you be respectful of other traditions and avoid conflict with parents, as well as manage opposition if it arises.